taisiat/taisiat/README.md

 #### I'm a software engineer, problem solver, builder 🛠
 I started my career working in collaboration with engineers to bring software solutions to the world.
-I learned that if you want to build a product people love and actually use ✨, you have to deeply understand the end users 🕵️‍♀️ first, including how the tool fits into their larger goals.
+I learned that if you want to build a product people love and actually use ✨, you have to deeply understand the end users first, including how the tool fits into their larger goals 🎯.

 #### Now, I use these to build solutions people love: